joelhawksley/identity/components/slides.md

 end
 ```

-^ Let's start by adding a color argument in an initializer.
+^ Let's start by adding a color argument to the initializer.

 ^ But what values do we need to handle?